n-szulc/fingeRNAt/README.md

 # Overview

-fingeRNAt is a a Python 3 software tool for detecting non-covalent interactions formed within complexes of nucleic acids with ligands.
+fingeRNAt is a Python 3 software tool for detecting non-covalent interactions formed within complexes of nucleic acids with ligands.

-Interactions are encoded and saved i.e. in the form of bioinformatic-friendly **Structural Interaction Fingerprint (SIFt)** - a binary string, where the respective bit in the fingerprint is set to 1 in case of a presence of a particular interaction and to 0 otherwise.
+Interactions are encoded and saved, i.e., in the form of bioinformatic-friendly **Structural Interaction Fingerprint (SIFt)** - a binary string, where the respective bit in the fingerprint is set to 1 in case of a presence of a particular interaction and to 0 otherwise.
 This enables **high-throughput analysis** of the interaction data using data analysis techniques.

 Interactions can be calculated for the following complexes: